dongyi-guo/my-study/KIT729/Tutorial Week 05.md

 # Summary

-In this week's workshop, we comphrensively went through Assignment 2's specification, requirements, deliverables and other useful components for this assignment, bringing with assignment's scenario and tasks, we dived into the practice of our research skills by reading a paper about implementation plan, which is exactly what we are doing in assignment 2, the urge of finishing tasks and assignments, and the previous assignment spec intro motivated us A LOT while gathering information from this paper.
+In this week's workshop, we comprehensively went through Assignment 2's specification, requirements, deliverables and other useful components for this assignment, bringing with assignment's scenario and tasks, we dived into the practice of our research skills by reading a paper about implementation plan, which is exactly what we are doing in assignment 2, the urge of finishing tasks and assignments, and the previous assignment spec intro motivated us A LOT while gathering information from this paper.
 Then we dive into Participatory / Citizen Science, during my meetings, with my tutorial group and assignemnt group, we stumble into different understandings and imaginations of implementing this technique as it seems like Participatory / Citizen Science have different  definitions depending on what company/organisation is defining it, and we want to find previous platforms, but direct results are big and they are behind paywalls, this makes us more curious about it.
 We will research more on this, see if we can find a sample platform so our suggested one to ACS can learn something, and we will find the most relevant definition and set of characteristics for our assignment's schema.
 # Task 1: Paper
 ## Question 1: Objectives
-1. To identify and synthesize the characteristic challenges that developing nations face in the successful implementation of ICT projects in government.
+1. To identify and synthesise the characteristic challenges that developing nations face in the successful implementation of ICT projects in government.
 2. To propose a descriptive framework for categorizing key factors affecting ICT implementation in government, distinguishing between factors for success (drivers and enablers) and failure (barriers and inhibitors).
 3. To suggest actionable strategies for increasing the success of ICT projects in government, particularly in developing countries like Kenya.
 ## Question 2: Research Questions